Knowing what to spend on renovations, or rather what not to spend, is one of the keys to successful property investing.

 7. The dangers of DIY

 While the television shows make renovating look easy, and even fun, walking into a poorly executed renovation is far from impressive.
-Consider which items require a professional’s attention, and depending on your time, availability and skill set identify which tasks you might handle yourself.
+Consider which items require a professional’s attention.
+Depending on your time, availability and skill set identify which tasks you might handle yourself.
 If the end result is such that people are criticizing the workmanship rather than appreciating the improvements you may just have made the property look like it needs more money spent, completely defeating the purpose.

 8. Tax Depreciation Schedule for Improvements on Investment Properties – even older properties